echogarden-project/echogarden/docs/Options.md

 **Subtitles**
 * `subtitles.maxLineCount`: maximum number of lines per cue.
 Defaults to `2`
-* `subtitles.maxLineWidth`: maximum line width.
+* `subtitles.maxLineWidth`: maximum characters in a line.
 Defaults to `42`
-* `subtitles.minWords`: minimum number of words per line to allow a break to be added.
+* `subtitles.minWordsInLine`: minimum number of words in a line, such that a line break to be added.
 Defaults to `4`
-* `subtitles.maxAddedDuration`: maximum added time (in seconds) that may be added to a cue, to ensure it is viewable.
+* `subtitles.maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's speech end time.
+This also ensures that very short-duration segments aren't shown in a flash.
 Defaults to `3`

 **DTW**:
 * `dtw.windowDuration`: maximum duration (in seconds) of the Sakoe-Chiba window when performing DTW alignment.
 If the window duration is shorter than about 25% of the audio duration, consider increasing this value, for better results.
 Note that a higher value would consume quadratically larger amounts of memory.
 A value of `600` (10 minutes) would already require several Gigabytes of memory when the audio duration is 10 minutes or greater.
 The estimated memory requirement is shown in the log messages before alignment starts.
 Defaults to `120`